 Setup a Tasting Bar

 Maybe you're not into alcohol but like tea.
 Try setting up a bar where people can try different teas.
-All you need are cups, hot water, and tea bags or loose leaf tea.
+All you need are cups, hot water, tea bags, or loose-leaf tea.

 Biodegradable cups are probably the way to go.
 As cute as your grandma's tea set might be, it might get ruined by clumsy guests.

 Some people don't have a sugar tooth and don't like cake.
 Other late-night snacks might be preferred.
 It's a good idea to have appetizer foods.
 Think wings, mini-pizzas, chicken fingers, macaroni & cheese, and fish sticks.

 Snacks are great if you've been dancing all night and need a little more food in your belly.
 Dancing and talking all night can make you really hungry.